 The decision to have your baby in either a public or private hospital will depend on a range of factors, however, if you want the flexibility to select where you have your baby, to choose your Obstetrician and to stay in a private room while in hospital, you’ll need private health insurance with maternity cover.

 When selecting a policy, make sure you check what’s included as some policies (such as ‘restricted cover’ policies) may only cover you to be treated as a private patient in a public hospital.

-Provided you take out an appropriate level of cover (like our Gold Value Hospital with Maternity policy), we’ll cover the cost of giving birth in a private hospital, as well as your accommodation for the duration of your stay.
+Provided you take out an appropriate level of cover (like our Gold Hospital), we’ll cover the cost of giving birth in a private hospital, as well as your accommodation for the duration of your stay.
 You’ll also be able to access our Newborn Support Program which provides a range of additional support, advice and benefits to assist you to care for your new baby.